Traubert/UD_Akkadian-RIAO/index.md

 * Words are only exceptionally delimited by whitespace or punctuation in the original cuneiform texts.
 Thus, this treebank is based on the bound transcription (normalized text)

----
-**Instruction**: Describe the general rules for delimiting words (for example, based on whitespace and punctuation) and exceptions to these rules.
-Specify whether words with spaces and/or multiword tokens occur.
-Include links to further language-specific documentation if available.

----
+* In [RIAO](../treebanks/akk_RIAO/index.html), sentence boundaries were arrived at by syntactically annotating the unsegmented corpus, and identifying words that are head words but are not themselves dependents of other words.
+The separate trees produced this way were considered to be separate sentences.

 ## Morphology

 ### Tags

-* In this Akkadian treebank, 13 universal tags have been used.
+* In [RIAO](../treebanks/akk_RIAO/index.html), 13 universal tags have been used.
-* The tags AUX, INTJ, PUNCT, SYM are not used.
+* The tags AUX, INTJ, PUNCT, SYM were not used.
----
-**Instruction**: Specify any unused tags.
-Explain what words are tagged as PART.
-Describe how the AUX-VERB and DET-PRON distinctions are drawn, and specify whether there are (de)verbal forms tagged as ADJ, ADV or NOUN.
-Include links to language-specific tag definitions if any.

----

 ### Nominal Features